O-Despo/athenaeum/technologies/numpy/np-intro.md

 3. `np.ones(2)` returns `array([1., 1.])`
 4. `np.empty(2)` reutunr `array([ 3.14, 42.  ])  # may vary`

-- **np.empty()**: creates a array with the states of the memory alraedy in place so it is somewhat random
+- **np.empty()**: creates a array with the states of the memory already in place so it is somewhat random

 ## Adding, removing, and sorting elements¶